If you’re looking for the best WordPress membership plugins for your website, then your search ends here.

 - Prevent account sharing among users

-Price: $49 for lifetime purchase (With 6 months free support)
+Price: $59 for a lifetime purchase (With 6 months of free support)

 Another top contender among popular membership plugins is Restrict Content Pro.
 First of all, it helps you create a subscription system where users only pay the difference while upgrading or downgrading to another membership plan.